-Butler Community College 2018-19 Catalog
+Butler Community College 2020-21 Catalog

-(The content of this catalog was produced by exporting specific academic files directly from our new online catalog.
-Additional supplemental information listed on our Navigation Panel are external webpage links, URL's listed below.
-Please note: During this first-year implementation of our online catalog and file export, much of the initial formatting and word spacing was disrupted.
+(The content of this catalog was produced by exporting specific academic files directly from our online catalog.
+Additional supplemental information listed on our Navigation Panel are external webpage links, URL's are listed below.
+Please note: With the implementation of our online catalog and file export, much of the initial formatting and word spacing is disrupted.
 Every effort was made to identify any/all formatting errors, some may have been missed.
 If you have any questions, please contact Peggy Krause, Curriculum and Catalog Director at 316.323.6427 or pkrause@butlercc.edu.)